nxp-imx/imx-smw/Documentations/API/source/config_file_howto.rst

        AT_CONFIG_LOAD_UNLOAD;
        [SECURITY_OPERATION]
            CIPHER;
-           /* TEE is the default Secure Subsystem for CIPHER */ DEFAULT;
            /* Only AES and DES keys are supported */ KEY_TYPE_VALUES=AES:DES;
            /* Only ECB and CBC modes are supported */